Eze Castle Integration

-ECI (formerly Eze Castle Integration) is a global provider of managed services, cybersecurity, and business transformation solutions for mid-market financial services organizations.
-The company serves over 1,000 clients worldwide, representing more than US$3 trillion in assets under management (AUM).
-ECI specializes in cloud management, cybersecurity, IT outsourcing, and digital transformation, enabling investment firms to operate securely and efficiently in a regulated environment.
+ECI (formerly Eze Castle Integration) is a global managed services provider specializing in cybersecurity, cloud computing, artificial intelligence, and digital transformation for mid-market financial services organizations.

+The company serves more than 1,000 clients worldwide, including hedge funds, private equity firms, venture capital firms, and asset managers collectively managing over $3 trillion in assets under management.

+Founded in 1995 as Eze Castle Consulting in Boston, Massachusetts, the company was among the earliest IT service providers focused on the alternative investment industry.
+The company is known for developing early cloud infrastructure solutions for hedge funds and for launching ELLA, a secure large language model application designed for the alternative investment market.

+The company operates globally with offices in North America, Europe, and Asia.

 History

+Founding and early years (1995–2007)

 Sean McLaughlin and John Cahaly founded Eze Castle Consulting in 1995.
-McLaughlin previously worked at several investment firms.
 The company was named after Èze, a village in the French Riviera.

-Eze Castle Consulting began supporting early stage funds in the Boston area, then opened new offices in New York City, San Francisco and Greenwich, Connecticut in the late 1990s.
+Eze Castle Consulting initially provided IT services to early-stage hedge funds in the Boston area before expanding to New York City, San Francisco, and Greenwich, Connecticut in the late 1990s.

-As of 2017, Eze Castle had a major office in an 18,000 square foot space at 529 Fifth Avenue in Manhattan, where they had been located since 2005.

-In 2000, Eze Castle Consulting was split into two independent companies, Eze Castle Software and Eze Castle Integration; Eze Castle Integration became a systems integration company focused on the financial services sector.
-During the economic downturn in 2000, the firm downsized and reduced many expenditures while continuing to generate a profit.
-By 2004 the company had grown to a 120-person staff.
-Throughout the late 2000s, the company introduced Eze Vault, Eze Disaster Recovery, ECI Link and Eze Managed Suites.
-They also introduced Eze Cloud and started selling Tradar's Insight product in a hosted cloud model.
-Today a growing percentage of the firm's revenue comes from cloud-based products.
+In 2000, the firm was restructured into two independent companies, Eze Castle Software and Eze Castle Integration; Eze Castle Integration became a systems integration company focused on the financial services sector.

-In the first eight months of 2008 the average hedge fund declined five percent and 170 hedge funds closed their doors due to ongoing financial volatility.
-Although 95 percent of the firm's clients were hedge funds, it experienced a revenue increase of 26 percent and obtained sixty new clients during the time period.
+By 2004, the company had grown to approximately 120 employees.

+Cloud development and international expansion (2007–2017)

+Throughout the late 2000s, the company introduced technology products including Eze Vault, Eze Disaster Recovery, and Eze Managed Suites.

+The company also launched Eze Cloud, a private cloud platform designed for hedge funds.

-At the time, the company supported 450 US-based hedge funds, including 81 firms with over $1 billion in management.
-It opened new offices in Chicago in 2008, and London in 2007.
-In 2010 and 2011 new offices were opened in Singapore and Hong Kong.
-In 2010 an affiliate company, Ledgex Systems LLC, was created to develop and support software for fund of hedge funds to automate and manage investment portfolios.
+By this period, the company supported approximately 450 U.S.-based hedge funds, including 81 firms managing over $1 billion in assets.

+The company expanded internationally, opening offices in London in 2007 and Chicago in 2008.
+Additional offices were opened in Singapore in 2010 and Hong Kong in 2011.

+In 2010, an affiliate company, Ledgex Systems LLC, was created to develop portfolio management software for fund of hedge funds.

+Private equity investment and acquisitions (2018–2020)

-In 2018, the company received a significant investment from private equity firm H.I.G.
-Capital.
-At the time, Eze Castle had roughly 650 customers across the United States, United Kingdom and Asia.
+In 2018, private equity firm H.I.G.
+Capital made a significant investment in Eze Castle Integration.

+At the time, the company had approximately 650 clients across the United States, the United Kingdom, and Asia.

-In 2020, Eze Castle Integration acquired Alphaserve Technologies, a provider of infrastructure technology and digital IT services, bringing the company's client base to 800.
-In November 2020 the company acquired digital transformation firm NorthOut, Inc.
+In 2020, the company acquired Alphaserve Technologies.

+Later that year, the company acquired NorthOut, Inc.

+Rebrand and AI development (2021–present)

 In 2021, Eze Castle Integration rebranded as ECI.